 Classification Unit (CU):

-This is the code that best describes your business activity and determines how much in ACC levies you are required to pay.
-Again, if ACC don’t know what you do for a job then this code will be defaulted to a Manufacturing code which attracts the highest levy rate.
+This is the code that best describes your business activity and determines your Work levy rate.
+If ACC doesn’t know what you do for a job then this code will default to a Manufacturing code with one of the highest levy rates.

-If you work on average of less than 30 hours per week, and earn less than $36,816 then this should show as “Part-time” on your invoice, otherwise “Full-time” is correct.
+If you work an average of less than 30 hours per week (including both self-employed and PAYE hours), your invoice should say “Part-time”.
+In all other cases, “Full-time” is correct.

-If you’re full-time, you will be charged levies based on the minimum income amount of $36,816, even if you earn less than this in self-employed income.
+If you’re full-time, you’ll be charged levies based on the minimum income amount of $36,816, even if you earn less than this in self-employed income.
 If you earn over $36,816 then your levy rates will be based on your actual earnings as declared to ACC by IRD.

 If you work part-time you won’t be affected by the minimum income amount.
-ACC will base your levies on your actual liable income (see below).
+ACC will base your levies on your actual liable income.